anistark/smart-contracts-demo/README.md

-# auction-demo
+# Smart Contracts Demo

-A demo to Auction House
+A demo static web app to showcase dapp functionality.

+#### 🚧 Work in Progress